THE WEEK THAT WAS:

 I KNOW NOTHING.
 BRUSH UP ON YOUR ENGLISH MAN!

 Why.
 It felt as if there was some kind of conspiracy.
 It seemed to me impossible that people knew nothing as they so easily claimed.
 I couldn’t accept this.
 Yet I could not force people to speak either.
 Everywhere I went people were talking, whispering, but the words were empty.
-Hallow.
+Hollow.
 Why.
 The radio was playing at full blast at the Chisanyama.
 The young proprietor sat outside under the shade listening to Public Protector Thuli Mandonsela as she delivered her report.
 She was indeed eloquent, soft-spoken.
 Her authoritative whispers blended very well with the slow quiet green landscape in Nkandla, her voice hovered patiently over the hills in harmony with a cool gentle breeze as if she was God.
 Yet even I found it hard to follow her delivery of the summarized version of her 400 odd page report which took two years to compile in the midst of the humid sun.
 She has perfect diction, her grammar immaculate she can’t be faulted with her command of the English language, a perfect mix of beautiful and cute.
 I wished I studied law, literature, economics, I wished I was all-knowing.
 I listened, I heard, I understood each word.
 But what does it mean?
 I was searching for meaning with every sentence she uttered.
 I would have to read it to fully comprehend it, I thought to myself.
-Yes my editor was right I needed to brush up on my English.
+Yes, my editor was right I needed to brush up on my English.
 But if I (and I may not be a great example here) could not fully comprehend everything Ms Madonsela was saying, how was everyone else doing?
 I listened to the Zulu Summary at the end of the broadcast and found glaring gaps.
 “What is intela?
 (Tax)” One woman asked another at the fresh produce market “everyone must pay it” another responded “have you paid intela?” she asked in isiZulu.
 They all looked at each other.
 No one had paid tax amongst them, therefore they could not understand – what is meant by tax, public funds or how government works.
 And most critically they did not know where all the money comes from.
 If you have never drafted a budget in your life, your understanding of what budgeting actually means would be limited.
-It will forever remain something that other people do, that is ultimately of no relevance to you.
+It will forever remain something that other people do, that is of no relevance to you.
 Which means you will have no real sense of what goods and services actually cost – how much you spend on what and how.
 But perhaps they did understand and were – like everyone – from the police to the opposition party – just playing their role in this elaborate stage play called Nkandla-Gate.
 I found myself feeling annoyed.
 Because for the first time what I heard and what I saw, and what I read made no sense.
 I was lost in translation.
 Here in Nkandla English and isiZulu became foreign languages to me.
-The police man could pronounced my surname fluently.
+The police man could pronounce my surname fluently.
 He is also from Limpopo.
 He knows of my father’s village.
 The president is not seen as a Public servant, a custodian of public’s trust and well-being, but as a King… who can tell this one to go there and he goes or this one to come here and he comes.
 Had Thuli Mandonsela delivered her report in at least two official languages, in isiZulu and English, would that have made any difference to what people in Nkandla knew?
 Would it change their understanding of the meaning of the word President?
 Good governance?
 The Public?
 Would they be critical?
-“You know” they said pointing at me “the media knows what is going on.”
+“You know,” they said pointing at me “the media knows what is going on.”
 Would I be a better communicator if I brushed up on my English, and could use the correct word in the right context?

 As it turns out, Nkandla used to be a real (actual physical) crime scene 15 years ago.
-“My homestead was burned twice during violence.
-Secondly, criminals came in and raped my wife during the time I was still the MEC.” revealed President Zuma two days before the national elections.
+“My homestead was burned twice during the violence.
+Secondly, criminals came in and raped my wife during the time I was still the MEC,” revealed President Zuma two days before the national elections.
 President Zuma served as MEC for Economic Affairs and Tourism in KwaZulu-Natal from 1994-1999.
-I realize again that all of it, is simply a matter of interpretation.
+I realize again that all of it is simply a matter of interpretation.
 The one with a better argument, not facts, wins.